rei/rei-cedar-docs/docs/components/form-group/README.md

 In CdrFormGroup, all of the related fields go inside the `fieldset` element, and the `legend` element is used to represent the question or overall theme of this section of your form.

-- Use the `label` prop or slot to explain what the form elements are
+- Use the `label` prop or slot to explain what the form elements are, this text will be used for the `legend` element
-- The legend improves accessibility when the fieldset is rendered non-visually
-- A fieldset cannot be used without a legend
-- A legend cannot be used without a fieldset
-- Screen readers may repeat the legend for each control in the group, so the legend's text should be brief and descriptive
+- Screen readers may repeat the legend for each control in the group, so the `label` text should be brief and descriptive

 # Guidelines